 Inequalities have been linked to some of the most important political events, including the rise of populism across the developed world and the vote for Brexit, and have sparked worldwide protest movements.
 There could hardly be a more pressing time to understand how inequalities arise, which ones matter, why they matter, and how they should be addressed.

 And who better to lead on this study but one of the UK’s most respected think tanks, the Institute for Fiscal Studies (IFS).
 IFS has been at the forefront of research into economics and policy for over 50 years.

-It quickly became clear that the key to this issue was representing those who were losing out – those most impacted by various inequalities in today’s society.
-We developed the mathematical symbol with this in mind.
+It quickly became clear that the key to this issue was representing those who were ‘losing out’ – those most impacted by the various inequalities present in today’s society.
+We adopted the ‘less than or equal to’ mathematical symbol as a core motif for this project with this in mind.

 This symbol serves as a strong visual framework that, when paired with a bold typographic language and colour palette, allowed us to create a unified yet diverse campaign across multiple platforms.

 Creating an impactful but inclusive identity that would resonate with a range of different audiences was a critical part of our brief.
-A major stream of the review’s activity is focused on enhancing public understanding of the challenges caused by inequalities and how they should be tackled; engaging a wider audience beyond the ‘policy bubble’ is key.
+A major stream of the study’s activity is focused on enhancing public understanding of the challenges caused by inequalities and how they should be tackled; engaging a wider audience beyond the ‘policy bubble’ was key.

 To promote the launch of the project, we created a launch film featuring the chair of the study, Nobel Laureate Professor Sir Angus Deaton.
-Working alongside the IFS team, we scripted, shot and produced a compelling video that outlines the ambitions of the review.
+Working alongside the IFS team, we scripted, shot and produced a compelling film that outlines the ambitions of the project.

-With inequality rising up the political agenda we now expect this landmark project to take on an even greater urgency.
-Watch this space to see how communications for the project develop and how they impact the IFS’s wider communications strategy and visual identity .
+With inequality rising up the political and social agendas we now expect this landmark project to take on an even greater urgency.
+Watch this space to see how communications for the study develop and how they impact the IFS’s wider communications strategy and visual identity.